What is an Operating System?

 8. Networking

-9. Input and Output Management
+9. Input/Output Management

 10. Utility Programs